Fuel imports, distribution in Puerto Rico starts to unclog

 U.S. President Donald Trump temporarily lifted restrictions on foreign shipping from the U.S. mainland to Puerto Rico to help get supplies to the island.

-The military has delivered fuel to nine hospitals; a barge with 100 defence trucks carrying diesel and gasoline was expected to arrive by Monday.

-Additional reporting by Dave Graham in San Juan; Editing by David Gregorio
+The military has delivered fuel to nine hospitals; a barge with 100 defense trucks carrying diesel and gasoline was expected to arrive by Monday.
+(Additional reporting by Dave Graham in San Juan; Editing by David Gregorio)